 ProScore looks at your entire presence, and your results are weighted based on the actions you’re taking to leverage your LinkedIn profile.
 In the end, ProScore helps leaders see not just how they look on LinkedIn, but what they’re getting out of it.

 Your score serves as a road map — you can understand where you are now, visualize what’s possible in the future, and ascertain the steps you need to take to maximize the value from LinkedIn.

-We offer two ProScore options: We score individuals, and we score teams.
-For a team, we typically assess five people at a time.
-Each individual gets their own report, and you also receive a combined report that shows how your team is performing as a whole.
+When we score a group, each individual gets their own report, and you also receive a combined report that shows how the team is performing as a whole.